edrohler/SupportTicketProjectCreator/readme.md

 ## Usage

-Assuming I have the sptc in my path, from the example above I would instead run the following:
+Assuming I have the stpc in my path, from the example above I would instead run the following:

 `stpc 123 widget -n true`